niolabs/docs/docs/docs/system-designer/readme.md

 A list of instances is displayed in a column next to the list of systems.

 ![](/docs/img/vg-instance.png)

-To view the service workflow within the instance, click the arrow next to the name of the instance.
-The list of services displays  below the instance name.

 To create a new instance, click the "create a cloud instance" or "add a new instance" button.